BloxDev-Hub/BloxDev-Hub/docs/articles/scripting/handling_events.md

 ## Desconnecting our connections

 As we said earlier, Connect method returns a RBXScriptConnection or Connection, this datatype or object contains one but powerful method, which is **Disconnect** and as you guessed, when it gets called it disconnects the listener function from the event, the exact opposite thing that Connect does.
-You may be asking "Why would be this useful?" well, let me explain you creating another solution for the problem above.
+You may be asking "Why would be this useful?" well, let me explain you creating another solution for the first problem above.
 ```lua
 local connection -- Initializes the variable on nil